stefanoschmidt1995/mbank/docs/usage/injections.md

 - `n-injs`: how many injections to perform?
 They will randomly placed in the space so that each tile will keep a number of injections proportional to the volume.
 - `seed`: random seed for the injections
 - `full-match`: whether to compute the full match, rather than just the metric approximation
-- `N-neigh-templates`: number of neighbours template (in euclidean distance) to compute the metric match with
-- `N-neigh-templates-full`: number of neighbours template (in metric distance) to compute the full match with.
+- `mchirp-window`: relative chirp mass window.
+For each injection, we compute the match only with the templates with a relative difference in chirp mass less than `mchirp-window`.

 ## Injections from command line
 Assuming you generated the bank normally, here's how an injection file [`my_first_precessing_injections.ini`](https://github.com/stefanoschmidt1995/mbank/tree/master/examples/my_first_precessing_injections.ini) could look like (but you're suggested to keep all the options in a single file):